Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-24-Open-Letter-to-ICCF.md

 - My blog post to create awareness [Amici Sumus: Finding Unity and Strength in Chess - My Journey at the Peace Open Tournament](https://chess.myvortexcloud.com/Peace-Open-Amici-sumus/)

 <script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="chesslife" data-description="Support me on Buy me a coffee!" data-message="Thank you for reading!
 You can buy me a coffee, which will be donated to Revived Soldiers of Ukraine!
 Thank you!" data-color="#5F7FFF" data-position="Right" data-x_margin="18" data-y_margin="18"></script>
+- You like puzzles or wooden tech models?

+    ‘U’ in [UGEARS](https://ugears.us) stands for 'Ukrainian

+    [Unidragon]( https://unidragon.com) puzzles are proudly made in Ukraine.
+The company is based in Kyiv

+And there is more... you will find your way how to support!